B-Worrell-Childers/KQL-Workbooks/README.md

-This is a repository of KQL Workbooks for Microsoft Sentinel I have created over the years.
+This is a repository of some of the KQL Workbooks for Microsoft Sentinel I have created over the years.
 Most produce too many results for signature creation, and therefore are more useful for threat hunting.